franklinqin0/blog/docs/views/vim_commands.md

 ## Why Vim

 Vim's philosophy conincides with geeks': **keyboard is faster and more powerful than mouse**.
 I envy the those on YouTube who could just type Vim commands and my eyes couldn't follow.
 To be a geek, I need to first become a Vimer.

-## Why this Blog

-I write this blog both to spread the holiness of `Vim` and keep a reminder of useful commands for myself.

 ## Philosophy of this Blog